 I am fascinated, in this “Green” era, by the ironic disconnect between people and the plants that feed, clothe, shelter, heal and sustain us.
-In my work, I attempt to direct attention back to our relationship with the botanical realm and to offer the reminder that we need plants more than they need us.
+In my work, I direct attention back to our relationship with the botanical realm.
+I offer the reminder that we need plants more than they need us.

 From tundra to tropics and all the deserts, swamps, prairies and backyards in-between, I will be out there . . . looking for the next plant to draw and the next story to tell.